 If successful, development leads to the virtue of competence, while failure can result in a sense of inferiority, where we feel unable to perform specific skills.

-Balance in stage four leads to a sense of accomplishment and competence, where we start to believe in our ability to handle existing and novel situations.
+Balance in stage four leads to a sense of accomplishment and competence, and we start to believe in our ability to handle existing and novel situations.

 Teenage years can be daunting, both to the adolescents and parents.